Equation of state of hypernuclear matter: impact of hyperon--scalar-meson couplings: Theoretical model

 \section{Theoretical model}

 The relevant degrees of freedom in nuclear matter at high density are nucleons and hyperons.
 In particular, we choose as degrees of freedom of our relativistic mean field model the baryon octet ($J^P = \half^+$), and we study the interaction of these fields with the isoscalar-scalar, $\sigma$, isoscalar-vector, $\omega_\mu$, and isovector-vector, $\vecrho_\mu$, mesons.
 Besides these fields, we also consider the presence of leptons, $e^-,\mu^-$.
-In the case of finite temperature matter, which describes proto-neutron star matter, the model has the neutrino degrees of freedom, because they are expected to be trapped in a proto-neutron star within the first minute after its birth.
-The introduction of additional variables, the neutrino chemical potentials, requires additional constraints, which we provide by fixing the lepton fractions, $Y_{Ll}$, appropriate for conditions prevailing during the evolution of a proto-neutron star \cite{1999ApJ...513..780P}.
+In the case of finite-temperature matter, which describes proto-neutron star matter, the model has the neutrino degrees of freedom, because they are expected to be trapped in a proto-neutron star after the first minute of its birth.
+The introduction of additional variables, the neutrino chemical potentials, requires additional constraints, which we provide by fixing the lepton fractions, $Y_{Ll}$, appropriate for conditions prevailing in the evolution of a proto-neutron star \cite{1999ApJ...513..780P}.